 In order to improve service to home school families within our service area, WESD is using a new computerized system that will give parent(s)/guardian(s) of home school students the ability to manage their own home school data and print documents needed from their account.
 The on-line system provides the following benefits:

 - DMV Statement of Enrollment (required by DMV to obtain permit).

 - Automated Letter of Acknowledgement at registration and anytime following registration.

 - Ability to update information and add student(s) to the parent profile.

-Click here: Registering as Home Schooling for the first time?
-Use this link:
+Registering as Home Schooling for the first time?
+Follow these steps:

 Required state testing focuses on satisfactory progress in academic areas.
 Academic content standards and curriculum goals have been developed by ODE and are available on their website.
 These academic content standards provide a framework for all content areas and are arranged as standards for grades 3, 5, 8, and 10.
 You may review Content Standards by grade and subject via the ODE website.
 Parents/Gaurdians are not required to use state content standards for their home school student.

 Home-schooled children must be tested before the end of grades 3, 5, 8, and 10.
 The end of the school year is defined before August 15.
 If the child never attended public or private school, the child must be tested before August 15 following the end of grade 3.
 If the child was withdrawn from public or private school, the first required examination is not administered within the first 18 months of home schooling even if during that 18-month period is in grade 3, 5, 8, or 10.

 Example 1: If a child is withdrawn at the start of his 2nd grade year, the 18 month period will be over midway through 3rd grade and he must be tested by August 15th of 3rd grade.